-6.30 In the 2022 - 2023 monitoring year, no financial contributions were received towards affordable housing provision, transport or public open space.
-This reflects the small scale nature of new development in the National Park over the monitoring period.
-None of the adopted New Forest National Park Local Plan housing site allocations reached their triggers for payment of contributions in the 2022 - 2023 monitoring year.
-The respective triggers for payment are expected to be reached in future reporting years, which will result in an increase in financial contributions towards necessary supporting infrastructure.
+- 6.28 In the 2023 2024 monitoring year, no financial contributions were received towards affordable housing provision or transport.
+This reflects the small-scale nature of new development in the National Park over the monitoring period.
+As outlined above, none of the adopted New Forest National Park Local Plan (2019) housing site allocations reached their triggers for payment of contributions in the 2023 2024 monitoring year.
+The respective triggers for payment are expected to be reached in future reporting years, which will result in an increase in financial contributions towards necessary supporting infrastructure. - 6.29 The Authority continues to negotiate contributions towards habitat mitigation measures focused on both the New Forest and Solent Coast Natura 2000 sites.
+As these contributions are required to ensure legal compliance, they are sought from all net new dwellings and other forms of visitor accommodation (e.g. hotel extensions) permitted within the respective 'zones of influence' of the internationally designated sites (unlike other forms of contributions where various site size thresholds apply).
+During 2023 - 2024, habitat mitigation contributions towards the New Forest's internationally designated sites were also sought from seasonal campsite uses under the requirements of the Habitats Regulations.
+These contributions are required to mitigate incombination recreational impacts arising from increase overnight stays close to the designated sites.

-- 6.31 The Authority continues to negotiate contributions towards habitat mitigation measures focused on both the New Forest and Solent coast Natura 2000 sites.
-As these contributions are required to demonstrate legal compliance, they are sought from all net new dwellings and visitor accommodation permitted in the National Park, unlike other forms of contributions where various site size thresholds apply.
-During 2022 2023, habitat mitigation contributions towards the New Forest's internationally designated sites were also sought from seasonal campsite uses under the requirements of the Habitats Regulations. - 6.32 Developer contributions towards the New Forest SPA, are used to implement a range of mitigation measures.
-The Authority's New Forest Habitat Mitigation Scheme is overseen by a Steering Group comprising officers from Natural England, RSPB, the Hampshire & Isle of Wight Wildlife Trust and New Forest District Council which meets annually. - 6.33 Contributions to the Scheme were spent on a number of mitigation measures during the 2022-23 reporting period including communications and media development, as well as employing seasonal rangers (at a total cost of £15,112) who actively engaged with visitors to the protected nature conservation sites, providing advice and guidance about the ground nesting birds and the rare habitats and ways that visitors can avoid disturbing the rare birds and affecting the habitats. - 6.34 Contributions from development within 5.6km of the Solent habitats are pooled across the Solent to be spent on agreed measures under the Bird Aware Project.
-These contributions are received by the Authority but are paid directly to the Solent Recreation Mitigation Partnership (SRMP) that implements a range of measures to mitigate the impacts on the protected birds and their habitats on the coast.
-Details of its mitigation strategy, and the mitigation measures being implemented, are set out on the SRMP website. - 6.35 The key mitigation measure funded is a team of full time and seasonal rangers who patrol the Solent coast, including the National Park's coastline.
+- 6.30 Developer contributions towards the New Forest SPA, are used to implement a range of mitigation measures.
+The Authority's New Forest Habitat Mitigation Scheme is overseen by a Steering Group comprising officers from Natural England, RSPB, the Hampshire & Isle of Wight Wildlife Trust and New Forest District Council which meets annually. - 6.31 Contributions to the Scheme were spent on a number of mitigation measures during the 2023-24 reporting period including communications and media development, as well as employing an additional ranger resource (at a total cost of £54,000) who actively engaged with visitors to the protected nature conservation sites, providing advice and guidance about the ground nesting birds and the rare habitats and ways that visitors can avoid disturbing the rare birds and affecting the habitats. - 6.32 Contributions from development within 5.6km of the Solent habitats are pooled across the Solent to be spent on agreed measures under the Bird Aware Project.
+These contributions are received by the Authority but are them transferred to Bird Aware Solent that implement a range of measures to mitigate the impacts on the protected birds and their habitats on the coast.
+Details of its mitigation strategy, and the mitigation measures being implemented, are set out on the Bird Aware website. - 6.33 The key mitigation measure funded is a team of full time and seasonal rangers who patrol the Solent coast, including the National Park's coastline.
 The rangers aim to reduce bird disturbance by helping people to better understand the importance of the over-wintering birds and their vulnerability to disturbance.
 Funds are also spent on associated monitoring, marketing and communications.
-Further details can be found in Solent Recreation Mitigation Strategy Annual Report 2023. - 6.36 More details of the developer contributions received and spent can be found in the Authority's Infrastructure Funding Statement, published on the Authority's website in December 2023.
+Further details can be found in Bird Aware Solent Annual Report 2024. - 6.34 More details of the developer contributions received and spent can be found in the Authority's Infrastructure Funding Statement, published annually on the Authority's website each December.